HPtharaldsen/FOWT_Digital_Twin_ROSCO/README.md

 `/ROSCO/Digital_Twin_ZMQ/Blade_Pitch_Prediction/DOLPHINN/dol_input/training_param.yaml`

-## Part 2: Fatigue Model for RUL Estimation and Monitoring
+## Part 2: Fatigue Model for RUL Estimation

-This section elaborates on the implementation and usage of a fatigue model for RUL estimation and monitoring of FOWTs.
+This section elaborates on the implementation and usage of a fatigue model for RUL estimation.

 ### Fatigue Model Architecture
 The fatigue model consists of two primary scripts: